angular-experts-io/modern-angular-workshop/exercise-angular-cli.md

 4. Confirm setup of global Angular Material typography styles
 5. Confirm include and enable Angular Material browser animations
 6. Once done, the command line will inform us about what changes have been made by running the `ng add` schematics, let's explore these files...
-    * `app.config.ts` - the `provideAnimationsAsync()` was added
-    * `index.html` - schematics added links to fonts used by Angular Material and the `mat-typography` class on the `<body>` tag
+    * `index.html` - font link to the Roboto font was added
-    * `styles.scss` - font configuration
+    * `styles.scss` - theme configuration
-    * `angular.json` - the indigo/pink pre-built theme is included in the `styles: []` array

-7. All this setup executed seamlessly with the power of Angular Schematics, pretty epic!
-Remember, many popular 3rd party libraries come with the `ng add` support simplifying the setup and usage dramatically!
+7. In the `app.config.ts` add `provideAnimationsAsync()` to the `providers` array, this will enable Angular Material animations in the application

-8. Run application using `npm start` to see how `mat-typography` affected the fonts
+8. Run application using `npm start` to see how Angular Material already affected the application typography and styles
-9. Let's install Tailwind CSS dependencies with `npm install -D tailwindcss postcss autoprefixer`
+9. Let's install Tailwind CSS dependencies with `npm install -D tailwindcss@3 postcss autoprefixer`
 10. And run `npx tailwind init`, after that, add `'./projects/product-app/**/*.{html,ts}',` in the `content: []` array  of the generated `tailwind.config.js` file
 11. Now we need to enable Tailwind classes by adding following to the start of the `styles.scss` file (global styles)...
 ```scss